KarthickRagul/Azure_Fundamentals/README.md

       * **Geo-Zone-redundant storage** : Data is copied synchronously three availability zones in the primary region using ZRS.
 It then copies ur data asy to a single physical location in the secondary region

+ ## Azure SQL DataBase

+      * This is a PAAS Service, It's underlined infrastructure is managed for you.
+Backups are managed for you, gives high availability

+      * Azure database for MySql :
+          * Mysql is a open-source RDBMS
+          * We can store the data in the form of tables
+          * We can query using SQL
+          * It is a fully managed database service
+          * Underlying platform is managed by the service itself
+          * High availability, backups, patching as well

+      * Azure database for PostgreSQL :
+          * It is also open-source
+          * It has support for transaction that follow the ACID concepts - Atomicity, Consistency, Isolation, Duralability
+          * It also supports views, triggers, foreign keys, stored procedures
+          * Fully managed database service
+          * Underlying infra is managed by the service itself
+          * High availability, backups and patching as well